Is Whey Protein Good For You? Here's What 50 Studies Say

 Digestive issues and lactose intolerance

-About 65% of people worldwide have some form of lactose intolerance.
+Lactose intolerance is common worldwide.
 Whey protein concentrate can cause uncomfortable digestive problems like bloating, gas, cramps, nausea, and diarrhea if you're lactose intolerant.
-Whey protein isolate might work better because it has very little lactose after extra processing.
+Whey protein isolate might work better because it has much less lactose after extra processing.
 You should stay away from all whey products if you have severe dairy allergies since your body reacts to the protein itself, not the lactose.

 Liver and kidney concerns

 Your liver and kidney function might change if you take too much whey protein for a long time, especially when you don't exercise much.
-Studies show slight changes in liver markers like aspartate aminotransferase (AST) and urea levels in people who go to the gym.
-Research found that 8% of people taking supplements to enhance their appearance, mostly whey protein, had high liver enzyme levels.
 These problems usually happen to people with existing health conditions or those who take very high doses without expert advice.

 Acne and skin reactions